Installing on Linux¶

 Installing on Windows¶

 The morpheus cli is capable of running on many platforms due to its ruby runtime.
 This includes windows based platforms.
 To get started, we must first ensure ruby is running on the windows machine in question.
-To do this please visit Ruby Installation and download at least Ruby version 2.2.0 (2.3.3 recommended).
+To do this please visit ruby_prerequisite and download at least Ruby version 2.2.0 (2.3.3 recommended).

 When installing ruby on windows, make sure the options are selected for adding the ruby binaries to your PATH.